 Areas of Specialty

 I identify as a Cognitive-Behavioral (CBT) therapist and am greatly committed to providing Evidence-Based Practice.
 This means that I work to ensure that the therapies I offer are within my areas of clinical competence and that they have been found to be effective in research studies.
 I work primarily with adults in individual therapy.
 I am currently a member of LivingRite’s PTSD and Trauma Recovery Specialty Clinic and Women’s Mental Health Speciality Clinic.
 I am also a member of and Clinic Lead for the Anxiety and OCD Specialty Clinic.
 I have spent the majority of my clinical and research experience in the area of Anxiety Disorders, OCD, and PTSD.
 Therefore, I feel particularly well-suited to provide professional services in this area.
+I am currently the Anxiety and OCD Specialty Team Lead.

 I use empirically-supported exposure-based CBT treatments for anxiety disorders including Generalized Anxiety Disorder, Panic Disorder (Interoceptive Exposures) with and without Agoraphobia, Social Anxiety Disorder, and Specific Phobias.